benbrower/ruby-project-alt-guidelines-austin-web-012720/README.md

+Usage: To start the program, use 'ruby bin/run.rb' in terminal.

 Intro

 This is our first project at Flatiron School.
 We are required to use an SQL database, an API, and at least one has-many through relationship.
 We decided to create a sports betting app, which we dubbed 'Big Money Sports.'
 Written in Ruby with an SQL database, this is our project.